 "[I]t was a very special evening: sincere, unpretentious, inclusive, inspired and inspiring...[The] juxtaposition of Chinese and Western idioms and cultures was simply brilliant in its delivery."
 David Gowland, Artistic Director of the Jette Parker Young Artist Programme at Royal Opera House

-Made up of a mix of composers and performers of Chinese and western instruments, the group launched in 2019 as recipients of the Chinese Arts Now Artist Development Bursary 2019 and winners of Nonclassical's Battle of the Bands 2019.
+Made up of composers and performers of Chinese and western instruments, the group launched in 2019 as recipients of the Chinese Arts Now Artist Development Bursary 2019 and winners of Nonclassical's Battle of the Bands 2019.
 They have worked with the London Symphony Orchestra and Silk Road Ensemble, and most recently, have been appointed Associate Ensemble at SOAS University of London.
 They were recipients of Jerwood Arts' inaugural Live Work Fund and Genesis Foundation's Kickstarter Fund, and most recently shortlisted for the RPS Young Artist Award 2023.